Most of us have heard the story by now. Facebook created two AI chatbots that went rogue and created their own language before being shut down.

 So we know chatbots are on the rise.
-We know that chatbots have the ability to shake up B2B marketing.
+We know that chatbots have the ability to shake up B2B marketing with social media, website, and sms integration (to name a few).
 The question we have to ask now is what exactly will that look like and what areas are set up for the most disruption.
 Let’s dive in…

 2. Bots Can Accelerate The B2B Sales & Marketing Process

 Looking back at Facebook’s use of bots in their Messenger app, we can see that these chatbots are on their way to becoming the first “person” a lead actually communicates with.

 Let’s think about the steps that currently happen in the B2B buying process.
 For this example, let’s pretend you’re on the hunt for the best CRM software – What are the steps?

 - Awareness: At first, you gain awareness of the problem by talking with a colleague who mentioned they had a CRM tool that was helping them be better at managing relationships.

 - Interest: Now that you’re aware of the problem, you go to Google and look for the top CRM software solutions.

 - Consideration: The results are overwhelming.
 Thanks to the BOOM of content, there are thousands of pages of results and a handful of landing pages highlighting the different options.